 5. I have not received my refund yet.
 What do I do?

 We ask that everyone remain patient at this time.
 Our full-time staff is working hard to handle the high volume of emails we are receiving.
 Rest assured that if you have sent an email, we will process your refund request as quick as possible, as we are working a modified schedule.
 If you have not received your refund and it’s been a month since you requested it, please contact us.

 6. Is my camper going to be prioritized for 2021?

 Camp Summit is looking into ways we can prioritize campers who do not get to attend any session in 2020 for the 2021 season.

-7. The State of Texas said camps can open this summer.
-Why is Camp Summit not opening this summer?
+7. The State of Texas said camps can open this year.
+Why is Camp Summit not opening the rest of the year?

 The recommendations and guidelines by both the State of Texas & American Camp Association do not address our camp population directly.
 They include proper hand hygiene, wearing face masks, physical distancing, and much more that many of our campers would have a difficult time complying with.
 Also, many campers we serve fall into a higher risk category and need to continue to protect themselves at a higher level.
 Camp Summit needs more time to develop additional practices & processes to the guidelines in order to safely open our camp.